-Symbol Parameter Values Unit Note Normal Operating Temperature Range 0 ~ 85 °C 1 OPER Extended Temperature Range 85 ~ 95 °C 1,2 a.
+Symbol Parameter Values Unit Note TOPER Operating Temperature Range -40 ~ 95 ۰C 1,2 Nata 1 One late 1.
+One vertices terms eventures in the access of where terms eventures an exerter (term of the DDAM case temperature.
+Full specifications are guaranteed in this range, but the following additional apply. a.
 Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.
 It is also possible to specify a component with 1x refresh (tREFI to 7.8us) in the Extended Temperature Range.

 Note 1.
 Operating temperature is the case surface temperature on center/top of the DRAM.
 Note 2.
-Some applications require operation of the DRAM in the Extended Temperature Range between 85 °C and 95 °C case temperature.
-Full specifications are guaranteed in this range, but the following additional apply.
+Some applications require operation of the DRAM in the Extended Temperature Range between 85 °C and 95 °C